deatheyes/MysqlProbe/README.md

 * join("/cluster/join?addr="): A http interface to add a slave to current node.
 * leave("/cluster/leave"): A http interface to make the node left from its cluster.
 All the slave of the node would be removed.
 * remove("/cluster/remove?addr="): A http interface to remove a slave from a master. 'addr' is the server address of the slave.
-* listnodes("/cluster/listnodes") : A http interface to list the topology of the node.
+* listnodes("/cluster/listnodes"): A http interface to list the topology of the node.
+* config-update("/config/update?{key}={value}"): A http interface to config the node dynamiclly.
+Only 'report\_period\_ms', the sampling freuency of this node, supported currently.

 ## Configuration
 The configuration is a yaml file as below: